martinohanlon/exploring-space-with-minecraft/worksheet3.md

 Can you use the spreadsheet to create a line graph of the temperature over time?

 ![Sense HAT CPU temperature data as a line graph](images/dataingraph.JPG)

+You can download the SpaceCRAFT data which was captured on the ISS [here](data/SpaceCRAFT_20160209_104426.csv), try loading this into LibreOffice Calc and recreating your graph.

 ## Command line options